Workday/canvas-kit/API_PATTERN_GUIDELINES.md

 value: number;
 ```

-Be sure to specify a proper `@default` for enum props:
+Be sure to specify a proper `@default` for enum props.
+Listing the named values which are accepted by the enum prop is encouraged:

 ```
 /**
-  * The size of the Button.
+  * The side from which the SidePanel opens.
+Accepts `Left` or `Right`.
-  * @default ButtonSize.Medium
+  * @default SidePanelOpenDirection.Left
   */
-size?: ButtonSize;
+openDirection?: SidePanelOpenDirection;
 ```

 Use a modified pattern for function props: `The function called when <something happens>.` For example: